sara62/code-blog/README.md

-# Code Fellows 301 Course Blog - James Mason
+# James Mason's Course Blog
+### This is a course blog made for Code Fellows 301: Intermediate Software Development.